bhartilab/EbolaMaps/README.md

 linear_regression_models.R: Linear regression analyses for transportation networks and outbreak measures for Figure 3, Figures S2, S3, and S4.

-outbreak_network_characteristics.R: Contains 1) the outbreak total cases and total cases in the first 100 days analysis for Figure 1b and 2) Network characteristics for roads and rivers for Figure 2.
+outbreak_network_characteristics.R: Contains 1) Analysis of the outbreak total cases and total cases in the first 100 days for Figure 1b and 2) Network characteristics for roads and rivers for Figure 2.

 **Sensitivity analysis:**